EliaKobayashi/unit_1-2021/README.md

 import time
 time.sleep(1.5)
 import sys
+# printing in a slow manner
 def dp(str):
     for char in str:
         sys.stdout.write(char)
         sys.stdout.flush()
         time.sleep(0.025)
     return ""
+# clearing the texts
 def clear():
     os.system("clear")
+# Validation for the scenarios
 def validation(msg):
     option = int(input(dp(msg)))
     while option not in [1, 2]:
         option = int(input(dp("Wrong input" + msg)))
     return option
+# Introduction to the game
 username = input(dp("Welcome to Champions League Career!
 Please input your username: \n")) dp(f"Hi {username}!
 This game is a simulation of a Champions League. \n") dp("You will be making decisions which will affect your player's rating.\n ")